xihadulislam/mappe/README.md

 #### Contributing
 Contributions are welcome!
-Please feel free to submit a pull request or open an issue for discussion.
+Please feel free to submit a pull request or open an issue for us to talk about.